vicm1/GCC/Documents/Labs/PythonStrings/commands.md

 Be sure to replace the ### YOUR CODE HERE ### with your own code before you run the following cell.

 3
-# Assign `device_id` to a string that contains alphanumeric characters
+//Assign `device_id` to a string that contains alphanumeric characters ​ device_id = "r262c36"
 ​
-device_id = "r262c36"
-​
-# Extract the first through the third characters in `device_id` and display the result
+//Extract the first through the third characters in `device_id` and display the result ​ print(device_id[0:3])
-​
-print(device_id[0:3])